seleckis/customizable-react-carousel/README.md

 A set of React components to build customizable carousel.

-@TODO: change height on screen resize
+@TODO: change height on screen resize // done